perladvent/perldotcom/content/legacy/_pub_2000_06_27_perlbook.md

       "simon-cozens"
    ],
    "draft" : null,
    "description" : " There are a huge number of books out there about Perl.
-A quick search onAmazon reveals 362 books; allowing for false positives and books where Perl is a minor part, I'd conservatively estimate there to be over 250 books...", "slug" : "/pub/2000/06/27/perlbook.html", "thumbnail" : null,
+A quick search on Amazon reveals 362 books; allowing for false positives and books where Perl is a minor part, I'd conservatively estimate there to be over 250 books...", "slug" : "/pub/2000/06/27/perlbook.html", "thumbnail" : null,
    "tags" : [],